otrv4/otrv4/otrv4.md

 If the state is `DAKE_IN_PROGRESS`:

-  * Verify that the Sender's User Profile:
+  * Verify that the Sender's User Profile.
+If any of the verifications fail, ignore the message.
     * Check that the profile is not expired
     * Pick the highest compatible version indicated in the profile.
       * If the versions advertised are not compatible with those that are supported,